-An overview of Computer Science topics with an emphasis on problem-solving and algorithm development.
-Students will utilize both pseudocode and diagrams to develop problem-solving skills.
-They will write simple programs utilizing one or more computer languages.
+An overview of computer science topics with an emphasis on problem-solving and algorithm development.
+Algorithm development will be taught using pseudocode and diagrams.
+Computer programs will be written utilizing one or more computer languages.
 Topics to be included are computer architecture, networks, boolean logic, and computer ethics.
+(CR-fall, sum)